Jeunesses Musicales International: World Youth Choir (WYC)

 Started in 1989, it is made of up to 100 young singers between the ages of 17 and 26.
-Managed by the Foundation World Youth Choir (The Hague, the Netherlands), it was founded by three patron organisations: International Federation for Choral Music, Jeunesses Musicales International and the European Choral Association – Europa Cantat.
+Managed by the Foundation World Youth Choir (The Hague, Netherlands), it was founded by three patron organisations: International Federation for Choral Music, Jeunesses Musicales International and the European Choral Association – Europa Cantat.

 Yo!Fest Emerging Bands Contest

-This is an annual political youth-led festival organised by the European Youth Forum, that successfully mixes political debates and workshops with live music and artistic performances.
+This is an annual political youth-led festival organised by the European Youth Forum.

 Jeunesses Musicales cooperates with the EYF to organise the successful Emerging Bands Contest that is an essential part of the Yo!Fest.

 Young Audiences Music (YAM)

 This is an international platform for everyone working to bring live music to children and youth.

-It is a place for people to connect, to ask questions and to discuss so that together they may build the future of music for young people and the access to high quality live music experiences that entertain and educate.

 The program includes YAMsession, an international conference and showcase; the YAMawards, identifying and supporting cutting-edge live musical productions from all over the world that impact young people, both artistically and socially.

-YAMspace is an online platform that provides industry professionals with an environment where to share, discuss and access information that will enable them to better their work.
+YAMspace is an online platform that provides industry professionals with an environment to share, discuss and access information that will enable them to better their work.
 YAM makes up over 40% of JMI's activities with 14,000 concerts annually across the world.

 BLACKBOARD Music Project

 Being one of the most popular activities within YAM, the main aim of the Blackboard Music Project (BbMP) is to increase the quantity as well as the quality of concerts for Young Audiences (YA, primarily school children) in the participating countries as well as improve the possibilities for the exchange of concerts between the European countries/regions.

-This is done through creating and strengthening a relevant and well-functioning communication platform and network for YA producers, organisers and experts; through creating awareness of cultural differences as well as universal means in ways of reaching the target audience to promote and facilitate international exchange; through the exchange, education and capacity building of producers, organisers and experts in the field (the producer is a professional who typically has a professional musical background as well as experience from the educational world and as such he/she is able to help the artists shape and develop their production to better reach the target audience).

 The program is a partnership of JMI members and young audience producers from Denmark, Belgium, France, North Macedonia, Croatia, Norway and Sweden, co-managed by the JMI Young Audiences Committee and co-funded by the EU CREATIVE EUROPE Program.